-How to Cancel an Employee Benefit and Avoid Employee Mutiny
+How to Cancel an Employee Benefit without Crushing Employee Engagement

 Whatever it is, removing a benefit is one of the worst parts of the job.
-No matter how you do it, some employees are going to be angry.
+No matter how you do it, some employees are going to feel cheated.

 Fortunately, there are some steps you can take to at least minimize the outrage and not jeopardize employee engagement.

-Keep these principles in mind the next time management approaches you about taking an employee benefit away.
+Keep these five principles in mind the next time management approaches you about taking an employee benefit away.

 This is sort of the headline of the entire HR profession, right?
 Your ability to effect change and positive culture shifts in an organization will only go as far as managers will carry it.

 But make sure they know the positive message to take to their teams.
-It may be tempting for the manager to make the message something like, "THEY took away our helicopters and there's nothing we can about it," but that sows discontent in the office.
-Long-term, it jeopardizes employee engagement.2.
+It may be tempting for the manager to make the message something divisive like, "THEY took away our helicopters and there's nothing WE can do about it."
+That sows discontent in the office and long-term, it jeopardizes employee engagement.2.
 Break Your Own News

-It's a classic PR tactic.
-Bring some good news, deliver the bad news, then top it with more good news.
+Here's a tried and true PR tactic: mix in some good news, deliver the bad news, then top it off with more good news.

 "We're adding two new holidays this year.
 We're taking away helicopter rides and fruit snacks.
-That money will go back into your salaries, but we've also negotiated an ongoing 50% off deal with Uber."
+And then we've negotiated an ongoing 50% off deal with Uber."

-We're definitely not suggesting the other popular political "bad news" tactic of releasing information late on a Friday afternoon.
+Just to be clear, we're definitely not suggesting the other popular political "bad news" tactic of releasing information late on a Friday afternoon.
 Instead, put it out there at a time when employees have the opportunity to ask questions and won’t spend the weekend fretting over the unknown.
-You want to get the message out there as quickly and efficiently as possible, so you don't get a continuous stream of people into your office asking where the helicopter rides went.
+You want to get the message out there as quickly and efficiently as possible, so you don't get a continuous stream of people into your office asking where the helicopter rides went.4.
+Offer an Alternative

 Instead of free helicopter rides, you could offer an employee discount program that includes deals on other modes of transportation.